Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Roles
   - Broadcaster/Commentator: Akia?, Spike
   - Handlers/Cornerman/crew: Akia?, Makkusu
-  - Cybervator: Minia, Jax, Airiona, Xenos, Ace, Harmony
+  - Cybervator: Jax, Airiona, Xenos, Ace, Harmony
   - Chief: Kyshumu, Alex
 - Max learns about limiters and realizes that neck/head band
 - Spike/Max discovers that the database of hidden history he found included data from the CSDs of Cybervators Yaharia and Bursun.
 This info hidden was passesd through generation waiting to be used when Citizens was ready for it.
 Maybe the original invintor of the CSD or spikes ancestor media owner who first created the CNS to make spetical of Cybervator killing Cyber.Beast to cover up the war.
 This was approiated by Yaharia to create the CNS of today.
 Once she died Spike became the sol owner